Suomen huippumalli haussa season 7: Episode 4

 The remaining models have a make-up challenge, which they get to create makeup for themselves to showcase who they are but they also need to be creative with the products.
 Team Linda did the best, but it was Abas is the winner of this hallenge and will have a meeting with Maybelline client.
 The next day, they have a video shoot for Red Nose Day Fundraiser, where the models are supposed to sell non-existent Red Nose Fragrance in comedy adverts.
 The teams will do the same video script individually and in groups.
 The director Juho Konstig was telling the models shouldn't be afraid to let loose in the shoot.

 At the judging room, beside Saara are judge Jasmin Mishima and the guest judge, director Juho Konstig.
 But before judging happen, the models have a runway challenge in QHair wigs.
 Later, the judges review the 2 group shoots and call the team leaders to announce the winning team and team Leevi win, which mean all members from team Leevi are safe.
-After individual deliberaton from each teams, Saara instantly announced that Linda is eliminated, and the judges decided that Marié & Jarrah got best performance, and they'll receive a gift cards from QHair, as well as become the team leader for next week.
+After individual deliberation from each teams, Saara instantly announced that Linda is eliminated, and the judges decided that Marié & Jarrah got best performance, and they'll receive a gift cards from QHair, as well as become the team leader for next week.